-- Describe the final deliverable(s) for the project and the overall technical approach used to achieve project objectives. - Discuss alternative approaches considered, if any, and why the proposed approach is most appropriate for the project objectives. - Describe the background, theory, simulation, modeling, experimental data, or other sound engineering and scientific practices or principles that support the proposed approach.
+- Describe the final deliverable(s) for the project. - Discuss alternative approaches considered, if any, and why the proposed approach is most appropriate for the project objectives. - Describe the background, theory, simulation, modeling, experimental data, or other sound engineering and scientific practices or principles that support the proposed approach.
 Provide specific examples of supporting data and/or appropriate citations to the scientific and technical literature. - Describe why the proposed effort is a significant technical challenge and the key technical risks to the project.
 Does the approach require one or more entirely new technical developments to succeed?
-How will technical risk be mitigated? - Identify techno-economic challenges to be overcome for the proposed technology to be commercially relevant.

-Estimated federal funds requested; total project cost including cost sharing.
+How will technical risk be mitigated? - Identify techno-economic challenges to be overcome for the proposed technology to be commercially relevant. - Estimated federal funds requested; total project cost including cost sharing.